g0rbe/CEH/06_System_Hacking.md

 Password salting is the process of adding additional character in the password to one-way function.
 This makes the password more difficult to reverse the hash.
-The function os salting is to defeat the Dictionary Attacks and Rainbow Table attacks
+The function of salting is to defeat the Dictionary Attacks and Rainbow Table attacks.

 ### Password file by Operating Systems